persephone-tools/transformers/examples/research_projects/wav2vec2/README_run_elpis.md

 - Output hypotheses and references are written to the experiment directory at each eval step with a timestamp, so the practictioner can see how the quality of the predictions are improving.
+- There's also this ElpisTokenizer object that Ben G has documented in the code better, to handle multi-character phonemic units.